Mobile Device Security Tips & Recommendations

 1. Download & Install a VPN App

 A Virtual Private Network (VPN) is a service you can use to help you access the web both privately and safely.
 A VPN mobile app like VPNpro, routes your connection through a private server.
 As a result, it hides your online actions from people who might be spying on your Internet activities.

 Many VPN apps are available for different mobile platforms.
 Android users can head to the Google Play Store to search for a reliable and well reviewed VPN application, while Apple iOS users can access the Apple App Store to browse security apps for iPhones.
 Use a VPN app for your different online activities.
-A few example scenarios where the app becomes useful include:
+A VPN can help you keep your data safe and secure.
+A few example scenarios where the app becomes useful include;

 - Accessing banking or share trading websites or any private browsing